 - Add 2 Tbsp broth to the pot along with onion, celery, carrot, and potatoes, and stir to scrape up browned bits from the bottom of the pan.
 Stir in garlic, fennel, herbs de provence, and black pepper.
 Sauté 2-3 minutes, adding a little more broth as needed.

-- On low heat, stir in flour (about 1 minute), then slowly add milk, stirring constantly to avoid any lumps.
-Add broth.
-Bring to a light boil, cover, reduce heat to medium-low, and simmer about 20 minutes, until potatoes are tender.
+- Add broth and salt to taste*.
+Bring to a light boil, cover, reduce heat to medium-low, and simmer about 30 minutes, until potatoes are tender.